 Renewable Energy Laboratory).

-Think about drilling a hole into your wall with a cordless electric
+Think about drilling a hole into your wall with an electric

 drill.
 If you've ever tried doing this, you'll know that it's quite

 hard work, even with a powerful electric motor helping you out.